mt-cs/turtle-tube/README.md

 * Dynamically add new instances of the Broker during program execution
 * A pull-based Consumer API similar to the original Kafka design.

-The TURTLE TUBE engine guaranties that:
-* The crash-stop failure of one application does not cause the crash of the system.
-* The consumer are automatically notified about available leader status.
-* All followers will catch up with replication during the join procedure
-* Strong consistency, a consumer must receive all messages in order.
-* Work over the Lossy connection.

 ---

 ## Proposed Features [![](https://user-images.githubusercontent.com/60201466/166403770-b5813248-17d5-4b23-acfe-cf60936d539f.svg)](#proposed-features)